In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 Another encoder issue

-As it would be, though, fixing that issue led to uncovering another problem.
+As it would be, though, resolving that limitation led to uncovering something else.

 Thankfully, @sundrycode graciously helped out with his Android development experience.

-Indeed it is a hunch, but it seems to be confirmable.
-If you know for certain please let me know.
+Indeed, it is a hunch, but it seems to be confirmable and logical.
+If you know for certain, please let me know in the comments below.

 First open testing release

-Getting to the point where I figured the app was stable enough for open testing (also known as “early access”) took 4 months of hard work.
-Finally, I couldn’t hold off any longer.
+Getting to the point where I figured the app was stable enough for open testing (also known as “early access”) took 4 months of work.

 In order to submit Velocity Lapse to Google Play for review, I went through the process of writing a description, creating a feature image, and capturing and editing screenshots for the app store page.

-I wrote the description highlighing the main features and the fact that Velocity Lapse captures images rather than capturing straight to video.
-It wasn’t a great description but it did the job.
+I wrote the description, highlighting the main features and the fact that Velocity Lapse captures images rather than capturing straight to video.
+It wasn’t a great description, but it did the job.

 After submitting, I didn’t waste time waiting around for the review to go through.
 The release was another milestone in my journey, but the app still needed a lot of work before it could really be a great app and something someone would pay for.

-Why I won’t use stock images to promote the app
+Why I won’t use stock images to promote Velocity Lapse

 One thing to note is that I’ve committed to only displaying images and screenshots on the listing and website that were actually captured using Velocity Lapse on a mobile device.